Orange Alert

 PHY307 Computational Physics (F)

-PHY312 Relativity and Cosmology (Astro interest) (F)
+PHY312 Relativity and Cosmology (astro interest) (F)

-PHY314 Quantum Computing Demystified (Quantum Information interest) (S)
+PHY314 Quantum Computing Demystified (quantum information interest) (S)

-PHY315 Biological and Medical Physics (Bio interest) (S)
+PHY315 Biological and Medical Physics (bio interest) (S)

-PHY317 Stellar and Interstellar Astrophysics (Astro interest) (S)
+PHY317 Stellar and Interstellar Astrophysics (astro interest) (S)

-PHY344 Experimental Lab (F/S)
+PHY344 Experimental Physics (F/S)

 PHY399 Practicum and Seminar in Physics Education (F/S)